AIChem-ShenWang/HeckLit-Code/README.md

-This project is the code for the paper "Optimizing model learning performance on challenging Heck reaction yield dataset", including the dataset used and the code for dataset processing & analysis, model training & testing.
+This project is the code for the paper "Optimizing Model Learning Performance on a Challenging Heck Reaction Yield Data Set", including the dataset used and the code for dataset processing & analysis, model training & testing.
+The paper is published on _J.
+Org.
+Chem._ **2025**, _XX_, XXX – XXX. (https://pubs.acs.org/doi/10.1021/acs.joc.5c01641)

 The project uses Python in combination with the CPU & GPU provided by Colab (https://colab.research.google.com) to build and train the model.
 The required Python version and Python libraries are listed in the pkgs.txt file.